COVID-19 Vaccine Resources & Info« Return

 Recent studies show that flu vaccination reduces the risk of flu illness between 40% and 60% among the overall population during seasons when most circulating flu viruses are well-matched to the flu vaccine.
 Current COVID-19 vaccine results are showing efficacy ratings above 90%, making the COVID-19 vaccine more effective than the flu vaccine.

 What agency recommends and determines the order of vaccine allocations when supply is limited?

 The Advisory Committee on Immunization Practices (made up of nonpolitical, leading public health and medical advisors) is responsible for advising the CDC on population groups and circumstances for vaccine use.
 The CDC makes the official recommendations.
 Based on this guidance, state departments of health determine eligibility.
 Visit the Louisiana Department of Health’s website for the most current information about eligibility in our state.

 What’s next if I am interested?

-At this time, demand for COVID-19 vaccines is expected to exceed supply for the first months of the national COVID-19 vaccination program.
-The Louisiana Department of Health (LDH) is managing vaccine distribution based on CDC recommendations.
-LDH announced on January 4th a list of locations that would be receiving an allotment of vaccines in the coming weeks.
+Demand for COVID-19 vaccines is expected to exceed supply for the first months of the national COVID-19 vaccination program.
+The Louisiana Department of Health (LDH) manages vaccine distribution based on CDC recommendations.
 Visit the LDH’s vaccine page for an up-to-date list of locations receiving vaccine allocations.